escapedcat/react-redux-soundcloud--exp/README.md

   }
   ```
   Is this the right way to do it with _saga_ in mind?
 I don't know.
   Maybe this is actually not needed.
 [Reading the beginner saga tutorial](http://yelouafi.github.io/redux-saga/docs/introduction/BeginnerTutorial.html) it looks like something dispatching the action only could work.
+But I don't know and this works for now so I'll leave it.
-  But I don't know now and this works for now so I'll leave it.
   I realize though that I shouldn't trigger `loadScUser` directly because actually `watchForLoadScUser` is waiting for `LOAD_SC_USER` and would then trigger `watchForLoadScUser`.
   But it's ok I noticed this now.
 I'll fix it later.

-2. In `sagas.js` `loadScUser` is called directly (shouldn't) and then _yields_ the Soundcloud API call.
+2. In `sagas.js` `loadScUser` is called directly (shouldn't) and then _yields_ the Soundcloud API call. (__Spoiler Alert:__ I am wrong)

 3. `auth.js` - Here instead of doing it like [the tutorial shows](http://www.robinwieruch.de/the-soundcloud-client-in-react-redux/#authentification) we need to return the response so that the `yield` can handle it.